 What’s interesting about it, outside of the obvious, is that Suda started being surprisingly open about the development cycle of some of these games, criticizing several producers who’d force him to alter his vision, namely Kadokawa, for stressing sex appeal in his games in order to better cater to the Japanese market, and EA, for rejecting five drafts of Kurayami in a row before settling on a script which retained none of the original ideas of the game, and instead focused on dick jokes and pop culture humor.

-Timing these statements to the upcoming release of Let it Die, a game which started development as a completely different game titled Lily Bergamo, might have been enough to make his intentions clear, but around the same time 51 also began making “jokes” that he was aware of strong fan request for a third No More Heroes games, and that thanks to GungHo’s support, they might be able to deliver it in 15 to 20 years.
+Timing these statements to the upcoming release of Let it Die, which started development as a completely different game titled Lily Bergamo, might have been enough to make his intentions clear, but around the same time 51 also began making “jokes” that he was aware of strong fan request for a third No More Heroes games, and that thanks to GungHo’s support, they might be able to deliver it in 15 to 20 years.

 August 12th 2015 saw the release of the first issue of Kurayami Dance on Comic Beam, a manga written by Suda himself and drawn by Syuji Takeya.
 Suda was no stranger to Comic Beam, as the magazine cameod in the original release of The Silver all the way back in 1999, and he had already written a one-shot called Death Sentence in 2006 for their anthology “Fellows”, which was unfortunately not picked up for serialization.